vuxcode/pr1-project-Livraan/README.md

 > I'm so happy!
 I got the progress bar to work as I wanted.
 One thing I had done wrong was spelling "element" wrong and that's why I got an error on console log.
 Now that is sorted I will move over to the result list.
 If I can't make it work I will jump over that one.

+> Now I have done some last checks on the program and written the Project Summary and the User Guide.
+Have loaded everything I have done and written the comments in my code.
+Unfortunately I don't have the time to create a result page, but I still have the comments for storing the answers.
+So that I can use them in the future, if I want to try to figure out how to make the result page.

 > Links:
 >
 > https://www.w3schools.com/default.asp